karla-ag12/LocCompetencies-SelfEval/Contributing.md

 4. **Reference issues** in your PR description if applicable
 5. **Be patient** - we'll review as soon as possible!

-## Code of Conduct

-### Our Pledge
-We are committed to providing a welcoming and inclusive environment for all contributors, regardless of experience level, background, or identity.

-### Expected Behavior
-- Be respectful and constructive
-- Welcome newcomers and students
-- Accept feedback gracefully
-- Focus on what's best for the project

-### Unacceptable Behavior
-- Harassment or discrimination
-- Trolling or insulting comments
-- Publishing others' private information
-- Other unprofessional conduct

 ## Questions?

 - Check existing issues and pull requests first